msoespaceraiders/minibot/README.md

 Clone the repository, then open it with the Arduino IDE.
 Write the intended commands in `Code.h` then deploy to the bot.

-Remember, it's necessary to configure the Arduino IDE to use the old bootloader.
+Remember, it's necessary to configure the Arduino IDE to use the ATMEGA328P board.

 ## List of Commands